 - Calls on Congress to:

-- Amend the constitution to include worker rights; and in the meantime to pass legislation giving workers the same constitutional rights to organize without restriction or limitation in the workplace that we enjoy outside the workplace, including substantial penalties for employers who violate these rights;
+- Amend the Constitution to include worker rights; and in the meantime pass the Workplace Democracy Act, PRO Act, and any other legislation giving workers the same constitutional rights to organize without restriction or limitation in the workplace that we enjoy outside the workplace, including substantial penalties for employers who violate these rights;

 - Urges UE locals to:

-- Challenge state laws that restrict the rights of workers in the public and private sectors to organize and bargain;
+- Challenge state laws that restrict the rights of workers in the public and private sectors to organize, bargain, and function freely;

 - Build coalitions with unions and the community to expand the rights of workers;

 - Meet with their local congressional delegation to get them to sign on to and actively support the PRO Act and the Workplace Democracy Act.